 Moreover, it does not seem to be applied to women more often than men.
 During the 2016 campaign, news outlets analyzed the likability of GOP candidates Ted Cruz, Marco Rubio, and most of the others.
 During the 2012 campaign, they also discussed Mitt Romney’s likability as well.
 It’s worth pointing out that another left-leaning female politician’s likability recently became part of the conversation.
 People on both sides of the aisle agreed that Alexandria Ocasio-Cortez’s video of dancing with friends made her more likable.

 The reality is that when it comes to political candidates, it is their personalities and behavior that make them either attractive or unattractive to voters.
 In his piece, Pittman asks: “Has Warren become incredibly unlikable over the past two years?
 Or is this change more an indication of her growing power.”

 Well, Mr. Pittman, perhaps there is more to this story than simple sexism.
 Is it possible that a significant contributor to Warren’s lack of likability is the fact that she claimed to be Native American and used her appropriated genealogy to benefit her career?
 Could it be the huge mistake she made when she publicized the results of a DNA test revealing that she is so white she makes talcum powder look like charcoal?

 Politico’s article was not an indicator of bigotry toward powerful females; it was speculation on a metric by which most political candidates are judged.
 But, according to progressives, it was not appropriate because it cast a critical look at a Democratic candidate.
 It is not hard to imagine how they might respond if any publication posted a similar article about a female conservative candidate.
-Indeed, you only need to look at their treatment of Sarah Palin to get a glimpse how that would go.We value your comments!
-Please weigh in on our comment section below.
+Indeed, you only need to look at their treatment of Sarah Palin to get a glimpse how that would go.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com